matciotola/Z-PNN/README.md

-# Z-PNN : Zoom Pansharpening Neural Network
+# Z-PNN: Zoom Pansharpening Neural Network
-[Pansharpening by convolutional neural networks in the full resolution framework](https://www.tbd.com/) is a deep learning method for Pansharpening based on an unsupervised and full-resolution framework training.
+[Pansharpening by convolutional neural networks in the full resolution framework](https://www.tbd.com/) is a deep learning method for Pansharpening based on unsupervised and full-resolution framework training.

 ## Team members
  - Matteo Ciotola (matteo.ciotola@unina.it);